mycrl/mirror/README.md

 * Supports Intel QSV, AMD AMF, Nvidia EVENC, MediaCodec.

+### Examples

+* [android](./examples/android) - Record the screen and broadcast audio and video streams, and support automatic discovery of other clients.
+* [desktop](./examples/desktop/) - Record the screen and broadcast audio and video streams.
+Automatic discovery is not supported.
+The port address is fixed in the example.

 ### Prerequisites

 * [rust](https://www.rust-lang.org/tools/install) - The main language used in the project.